Irad-Zehavi/Few-Shot-Feature-Space/README.md

 - `Intra-Class` shows that classes tend to be tightly concentrated (angle-wise).
-Together with the previous property, this explains the effectiveness of such feature extractors as bakbones for Siamese Netowrks (since inter-class and intra-class angles are separable)
+Together with the previous property, this explains the effectiveness of such feature extractors as bakbones for Siamese Netowrks (since inter-class and intra-class angles are separable).
+  Here we also see that points of the same class tend to distribute symmetrically around the class mean direction (after projecting-out the mean direction, point pairs tend to be orthogonal).

 ## Install